AbedElazizShe/LightCompressor/README.md

 4) OnProgress - called with progress new value
 5) OnCancelled - called when the job is cancelled

-You can pass the optional video quality (default is medium) and if to enable checking for min bitrate (default is true)
+You can pass the optional video quality (default is medium) and if to enable checking for min bitrate (default is true), in addition, if you wish to keep the original video width and height from being changed during compression, you can pass true or false for keepOriginalResolution where default is false.

 To cancel the compression job, just call [VideoCompressor.cancel()]